dealloc/lucent/README.md

 ## Acknowledgments

-- Built on top of the excellent [Lucene.NET](https://lucenenet.apache.org/) library
+- Built on top of the [Lucene.NET](https://lucenenet.apache.org/) library
 - Inspired by the simplicity needs not met by existing abstraction layers